 In later interviews, Michael’s younger brothers Peter and Nico said that suicide is a likely possibility.
 Unfortunately, we will never know for sure.
 Several years later, Peter became a successful publisher and seemed to be doing well for himself.
 But he destroyed all the letters between Michael and Peter.
 He hated that his name was associated with Peter Pan.

 Barrie, on the other hand, died in 1937 of pneumonia.
-He generously gave the copyright of all his Peter Pan works to the Great Ormond Street Hospital, a children’s hospital.
-Knowing what I know now, this is a bit unsettling.
-However, he is no longer alive, and the hospital continues to greatly benefit from owning the rights.
+He generously gave the rights to all his Peter Pan works to the Great Ormond Street Hospital, a children’s hospital.
+To this day, the hospital continues to greatly benefit from owning the rights.

 Of course, today, the “wildness” of boyhood is considered toxic masculinity.
 In his book, Gibson wrote, “When he starts out to be a boy, he is more a little beast.”
 He went on to explain, “He is, though, a man in the making.”
 Soon after, immense efforts to develop and protect the organic nature of boyhood began.